os6sense/xumlidot/README.md

 ## DEVELOPMENT PLAN/TODO

-- Allow adding of single files
 - specs
+- CHECK adding of single files
 - fix ** bugs seen in some codebases (e.g. rails) (probably will be fixed as I work on specs)
 - Add full namespace lookup - fixes 'dangling' classes
 - fix the terrible traversal code